Authored by the expert who managed and guided the team behind the Italy Property Pack

 What annual property taxes should I expect in Milan in 2026?

-If you establish the Milan property as your primary residence (prima casa) and it is not classified as luxury (A/1, A/8, or A/9), you are generally exempt from IMU, which is a significant benefit for buyers planning to live in the property full-time.
+There is one important exemption: if the property in Milan is your primary residence and it is not classified as a luxury category (A/1, A/8, or A/9), you are generally exempt from paying IMU entirely under Italian national rules, which is a significant saving for anyone planning to live full-time in the apartment they buy.

 You can find the list of all property taxes, costs and fees when buying in Milan here.